ABJ4403/Payback2_CHEATus/script_collections/README.md

 # What the heck is this directory?
-This directory is a list of collection of Payback 2 cheat LUA Script for GameGuardian
+This directory is a list of collection of Payback 2 cheat Lua Script for GameGuardian

 # Lists:
 ### `FileName.lua` (`ActualFileName.lua`, from [`some website`]()), By Author <(uploaded by Uploader)>